 - 1. Referral Services 20% of clients will be given referalls to local service organizations. - 2.
 Educational Programming A minimum of four workshops will occur during the year and 30% of clients will participate. - 3.
 Diaper Bank: 75% of clients will have access to supplemental diapers. - 4.
-Feminine Hygeine Products: EWS will distribute products monthly and 60% of clients will have access to this service. - 5.
+Feminine Hygiene Products: EWS will distribute products monthly and 60% of clients will have access to this service. - 5.
 Food Assistance: EWS will provide shelf-stable foods and baby formula for women in need.
 20% of clients will have access to this service. - 6.
-Volunteer Experience: All clients who participate in EWS will be encouraged to volunteer an hours to the EWS.
+Volunteer Experience: All clients who participate in EWS will be encouraged to volunteer at least one hour at EWS.
 15% of clients will volunteer.